 In this feature story, originally released in the first issue of our printed publication, The Bikepacking Journal, Steve Fassbinder pedals and packrafts his way across Tajikistan in search of a better understanding of freedom.
 Read on for his story of traversing spectacularly rugged landscapes, connecting with local people, and finding a renewed faith in humanity…

 This story originally appeared in the first issue of The Bikepacking Journal, our biannually printed publication, in October 2018.
 To read more stories like this one – in the full glory of print – join our Bikepacking Collective.
 We need your support.
 By doing so, you’ll receive two beautiful journals packed with the best bikepacking stories and photography from around the world delivered to your doorstep each year.
-Join by April 17th and your membership will start with Issue 02.

 August 1, 2018—I found myself alone in an abandoned mud hut on the border of Tajikistan and Afghanistan.
 I was only three days into my nearly month-long bikerafting tour, and I had already shit my pants as many times.
 Soiling my only chamois was the final straw, causing me to “swallow the bomb” and begin a course of parasite-killing antibiotics called Azithromycin.
 To say I hadn’t yet hit my stride in Tajikistan would be a gross understatement.

 Something about setting out on a solo bike trip has kept me at it since the days when Mom said I just needed to be home by dark.
 Back then, the neighborhood was mine to roam.
 If memory serves correctly, I experienced my first taste of something like freedom shortly after the training wheels came off.
 I pushed the boundaries of this newfound gift by learning to ride no-handed, then found the edge by trying to ride down a hill near home with my eyes closed.
 That one didn’t end well.